 wisdom | waste + plastics

-Large seabirds known as albatross have the dubious distinction of serving as the canary in the coal mine when it comes to plastics in the ocean.
+Large seabirds known as albatross have the dubious distinction of serving as a canary in the coal mine when it comes to ocean plastics.
 Despite the IUCN’s listing of nearly all species of albatross as threatened, one particular bird has persisted against the odds – she is known as "Wisdom" the Laysan albatross.
-At 72, Wisdom is the oldest wild bird ever recorded, and a world renowned symbol of hope for all species that depend upon the health of the ocean -
+At 74, Wisdom is the oldest wild bird on record, and a world renowned symbol of hope for all species that depend upon the health of the ocean -

-We dedicate the name of our business, and the work we do in honor of magnificent creatures like the albatross, caught up in the fallout of our disposable culture.
+We dedicate the name of our business, and the work we do in honor of magnificent creatures like the albatross, caught up in the fallout of our disposability culture.

 WHY WE DO THIS